The Office of Technology Services:

 Technology (ACT), Campus Technology Coalition (CTC) and Information & Instructional Technology Committee (IITC).

-Additionally, the University Student Technology Advisory Group (UTSAG) provides student
+Additionally, the University Student Technology Advisory Group (USTAG) provides student

 government leaders and representatives of various special interest constituents with